istio-ecosystem/wharf-multicluster-sync/docs/request-routing.md

 How can we achieve the Request Routing functionality as described in https://istio.io/docs/tasks/traffic-management/request-routing/ ?

 First, let's look from the point of view of the providing service.
-The operator of the _Donar Cluster_ *cluster-b* wishes to expose the *Reviews* service to remote cluster *cluster-a*.
-So she writes a _ServiceExpositionPolicy_:
+The operator of the _Donor Cluster_ *cluster-b* wishes to expose the *Reviews* service to remote cluster *cluster-a*.
+She writes a _ServiceExpositionPolicy_:

 ```
 apiVersion: multicluster.istio.io/v1alpha1